gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-vs-3d-library.md

-Title: WebGL - 2D vs 3D libraries
+Title: WebGL - Rasterization vs 3D libraries
+Description: Why WebGL is not a 3D library and why it matters.

 This post is a kind of side topic on a series of posts about WebGL.
 The first <a href="webgl-fundamentals.html">started with fundamentals</a>